hbaghramyan/hand_gesture_mountain_car/README.md

 ## Execution

-To properly control the MountainCar using hand gestures, ensure you run both scripts simultaneously:
+To properly control the MountainCar using hand gestures, ensure you run the scripts at the same time:

 1. `hand_gesture_control.py`
 2. `src/mountain-car-control/mountain_car_play.py`